-In software development, technical debt (tech debt) refers to the implied cost of future rework caused by choosing the quickest solution now instead of a more refined approach that would take longer.
+In software development, technical debt (or tech debt) refers to the implied cost of future rework caused by choosing an easy, limited solution now instead of using a better approach that would take longer.
+According to a recent report, engineers spend over 17 hours a week on maintenance issues, including dealing with technical debt, which costs businesses billions in lost productivity.

-Sometimes, software developers have no choice but to knowingly write code that doesn’t meet their usual standards.
-On other occasions, they may be totally unaware of coding poorly.
+Sometimes, development teams have no choice but to knowingly write code that doesn’t meet their usual standards.
+Other times, they may be unaware of coding poorly.
 Either way leads to technical debt.
-However, if managed correctly, organizations can actually benefit from it.
+However, when managed correctly, organizations can actually use it to their advantage.

 What is technical debt?